pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/use-etherscan.md

    </table>
 1. Validate the transaction on your wallet and you’re done 🎉!
 Your funds should arrive on the other layer under a few minutes (L2 -> L1 bridging is a bit longer and can take up to ~15min).

-## Bridge ETH from Linea to Goerli
+## Bridge ETH from PepeSync to Goerli

-Follow the steps above, but use the [Linea Message Service transparent proxy contract](https://goerli.lineascan.build/address/0xC499a572640B64eA1C8c194c43Bc3E19940719dC#writeProxyContract) on Linea Etherscan instead!
+Follow the steps above, but use the [PepeSync Message Service transparent proxy contract](https://goerli.lineascan.build/address/0xC499a572640B64eA1C8c194c43Bc3E19940719dC#writeProxyContract) on PepeSync Etherscan instead!

-## Bridge ERC20 from Goerli to Linea
+## Bridge ERC20 from Goerli to PepeSync

 1. Go to the [ERC20 contract of your choice](/build-on-linea/use-linea-testnet/info-contracts.md#token-contract-addresses-and-bridges) on Etherscan docs
 1. Navigate to Contract > Write Contract tab